RobLoach/jquery-once/API.md

 <a name="once"></a>
 #once([id])
-Filter elements by whether they have not yet been processed.
+Filter elements that have yet to be processed by the given data ID.

 **Params**